yu-xue-ying/yu-xue-ying.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to the Carbon-Climate Lab
+# Welcome to the Atmospheric Modeling & Remote Sensing Lab

 We are atmospheric scientists at the [Atmospheric Sciences Research Center](https://www.albany.edu/asrc),
 [State University of New York at Albany](https://www.albany.edu/).
 Our research focuses on understanding the drivers of climate change, with an emphasis on greenhouse gases and air pollutants.

 - **Quantify Emissions Across Scales**
   We combine satellite observations, in-situ measurements, and advanced computational methods to quantify emissions from local to global levels.
 We also incorporate isotopic measurements to distinguish emission sources and sinks.

-- **Focus on Methane**
-  Methane is a key focus due to its potency as a greenhouse gas.
-We develop inverse modeling frameworks to constrain emissions from point sources to the global budget.

 - **Leverage Next-Generation Satellites**
   We utilize data from cutting-edge satellite missions to improve our understanding of trace gases.
 We integrate earth system science with machine learning and data assimilation to bridge critical knowledge gaps.